 Dearnessia Bubák, Hedwigia 58: 25 (1916).

-Pathogenic on host.
+Associated with leaf spot.
+Sexual morph: Unknown.
 Asexual morph: Mycelium hyaline to brown, branched, septate.
 Conidiomata pycnidial, amphigenous, separate, globose, immersed, brown; wall of thin-walled textura angularis.
 Ostiole central, circular, papillate.
 Setae ostiolar, approximately straight, unbranched, tapered towards apex, dark brown, smooth, thin-walled, septate.
 Conidiogenous cells holoblastic, determinate, discrete, doliiform to ampulliform, hyaline, smooth and formed from the inner layer of the pycnidial wall.
-Conidia cylindrical to irregular, hyaline, 1–multi-transversely euseptate, rarely with 1–2 longitudinal eusepta, continuous or constricted, often tapered at the apex, base truncate, thin-walled, smooth, guttulate or not.
-Sexual morph: Unknown (Sutton 1980).
+Conidia cylindrical to irregular, hyaline, 1–multi-transversely euseptate, rarely with 1–2 longitudinal eusepta, continuous or constricted, often tapered at the apex, base truncate, thin-walled, smooth, guttulate or not (adapted from Sutton 1980).

 Type species: Dearnessia apocyni Bubák